davenotdavid/arch-component-sample/README.md

 # Android Architecture Component Sample Project
 A sample project attempting to use the latest and greatest Android tech.
 This **WIP** branch attempts to use tech including, but not limited to:
-- MVI (on top of MVVM for its `ViewModel` components like `CoroutineScope`, Dagger's Hilt DI, and etc.)
+- MVI (on top of MVVM for its `ViewModel` components like Coroutines, Dagger's Hilt DI, and etc.)
 - Jetpack Compose (to further honor the UDF pattern)
 - Compose Navigation
 - Kotlin Coroutines and Flow